Helmsley Building: Facade

 The top of the Helmsley Building is a pyramid with an ornate cupola.
 The roof was lit at night by electric floodlights and torches with up to 100,000 candlepower.
 At the pinnacle were "32-marine-type fixtures" that each had a capacity of up to 100 watts.
 The cupola had oval openings and was topped by a glass ball with a 6,000 watt lantern.
 Eight projectors, one from each corner of the octagon's base, also illuminated the roof.
-The lighting made the Helmsley Building into a point of interest that could be seen from several miles away.
+The lighting made the Helmsley Building a point of interest that could be seen from several miles away.
 When the Helmsley Building was completed, the copper roof was gilded, but by the late 1950s had been painted green.
 The gilding was restored in the 1970s and removed in 2002.

 Features

 The building has 1.4 e6sqft of office space.
 Of this, the lower 15 floors each have an area of 56000 ft2 and the upper 20 floors each cover 16800 ft2.
 The building was erected with 40 elevators, only 25 of which were in use as of 2022.